Is It Possible To Get a Virus From an Image or Video File?

 How to Reduce the Risk

-• Use Secure Collaboration Tools: If you deal with sensitive info, solutions with HIPAA, SOC2, or ISO compliance can help secure data exchange.
+- Use Secure Collaboration Tools: If you deal with sensitive info, choose services that offer strong security controls for data exchange.

 Also, a strong SaaS platform with advanced security features may provide additional layers of protection when sharing or receiving files.
 Some solutions even do deep file scanning before allowing attachments to be viewed or downloaded.